-a.
-Regulatory Authorities
+A. Regulatory Authorities

-NPOs have to report to and are answerable to a number of regulatory authorities.
+NPOs have reporting obligations and are answerable to a number of regulatory authorities.

-Trusts and societies in Western India are regulated by the office of the charity commissioner.
+Trusts and societies in Western India are regulated by the Office of the Charity Commissioner.
 Non-profit companies are regulated by the Registrar of Companies.
-Income tax authorities regulate all three in terms of whether their income is tax exempt or not in any given fiscal year.
+Income Tax authorities regulate all three types of entities on their tax exemption status in a given fiscal year.
 The Ministry of Home Affairs regulates the flow of funds from foreign sources to NGOs and CSOs.

-Apart from these three key regulating authorities, certain NPOs or CSOs must also register under the "Shops & Establishments Act" for which the regulator is the local municipal authority.
+Apart from these three key regulating authorities, certain NPOs or CSOs must also register under the Shops and Establishments Act, regulated by the local municipal authority.
 NPOs having turnover of goods or services in excess of INR two million need to register under the Goods & Services Act 2017.
-From April 1, 2019 the turnover limit for goods has been enhanced to INR four million.
+From 1 April 2019 the turnover limit for goods has been enhanced to INR four million.
 The threshold limit for services continues to remain INR two million.

-One of the key issues in non-profit governance in India is lack of uniformity and standardization.
-Since 'charity' is a state and not a central subject in India, some states have excessive regulations while others have virtually none at all.
-For example, in India, in the states of Maharashtra and Gujarat the charity commissioner requires regular 'change reports' to be filed, as well as prior permission for buying and selling immovable property.
-On the other hand, the National Capital (Delhi) does not have a charity commissioner.
-Nor do several other states.
-It is no surprise that in India, many new nonprofits attempt to seek registration in New Delhi or such territories where one may officially bypass at least one regulatory authority.
+One of the key issues in non-profit governance in India is the lack of uniformity and standardization.
+Since "charity" is a state and not a central subject in India, some states have excessive regulations while others have virtually none.
+For example, in the states of Maharashtra and Gujarat, the Charity Commissioner requires regular "change reports" to be filed, as well as prior permission for buying and selling immovable property.
+On the other hand, the National Capital Delhi and several other states do not have a Charity Commissioner.
+It is no surprise that many new nonprofits attempt to seek registration in New Delhi or other territories where one may officially bypass at least one regulatory authority.

 Diversity in legal choices also allows entities to choose an institutional type that requires the least accountability.
-While societies and nonprofit companies require a modicum of accountability with regard to of Annual General Meetings and Annual Reports for members, trusts are legally exempt from this requirement.
+While societies and nonprofit companies require a modicum of accountability and are obligated to conduct annual general meetings and annual reports for members, trusts are legally exempt from this requirement.

 Also, while societies and nonprofit companies require periodic rotation on Boards by a process of nomination and election, trust Boards are usually static.
 Trusteeship is usually for life and new trustees are appointed by surviving trustees.

 In India, it is not uncommon to find Boards that are remunerated for their service.
 The law generally allows "reasonable remuneration."
 However, this often raises ethical questions and debate.
 The relationship between Boards and the Chief Executive is also an issue that merits deeper attention and understanding.
 Sometimes it is the CEO that drives the organization while the Board remains static, and at other times it is the reverse.
 Both situations are undesirable.
-There should be healthy respect, communication, interaction and a system of 'checks and balances.'
+There should be healthy respect, communication, interaction, and a system of checks and balances.

-Trustees of trusts are not bound by law to provide copies of the trust's annual accounts and returns to stakeholders other than to registering authorities like the charity commissioner, registrar of societies, home ministry etc. Societies and non-profit companies are required by law to provide these details only to their subscribing 'members'.
+Trustees of trusts are not bound by law to provide copies of the trust's annual accounts and returns to stakeholders other than to registering authorities like the Charity Commissioner, Registrar of Societies, and the Home Ministry.
+Societies and non-profit companies are required by law to provide these details only to their subscribing members.
 Obtaining these details even from the registering authorities is difficult.
-Additionally, internal Standards for Excellence that include policies on 'conflicts of interest,' 'human resources,' 'financial accountability,' 'fundraising,' and 'public affairs' are still unheard of among many Indian non-profits.
+Additionally, internal standards for excellence that include policies on conflicts of interest, human resources, financial accountability, fundraising, and public affairs are still unheard of among many Indian non-profits.

-SHOPS & ESTABLISHMENTS ACT
+SHOPS AND ESTABLISHMENTS ACT

-In most states, organisations having ten or more employees are also required to register under the Shops & Establishments Act.
-Organisations registered under this law must ensure compliance with regard to work hours, rest hours, mandatory holidays, and ensure that 'minimum wages' pegged by the state are paid to employees.
+In most states, organizations with ten or more employees are required to register under the Shops and Establishments Act.
+Organizations registered under this law must ensure compliance on work hours, rest hours, mandatory holidays, and minimum wages determined by the state.